 While it’s vital, collecting sales, customer, and inventory data isn’t enough to build growth-influencing innovations.
-Management must still comprehend this information and use it to formulate a strategy.
+Management must still comprehend this information and use “actionable insights” to formulate a strategy.
 Otherwise, the impact of crucial KPIs may be missed.

-Actionable insights guarantee businesses may use the acquired data to create a plan to enhance different company operations and services.
-Research by Forrester revealed that insight-driven businesses expand up to eight times more quickly than the world’s GDP (GDP).
+Actionable insights guarantee organizations may use the acquired information to create a plan to enhance different company operations and services.
+Research by Forrester revealed that insight-driven businesses expand up to eight times more quickly than the world’s GDP.

-Therefore, gathering data and producing valuable, actionable insights aids process improvement and company development.
+Therefore, gathering information and producing valuable, actionable insights aids process improvement and company development.

 What are the actionable insights?